TeddyGavi/DSA-and-Algorithms/notes/dataStructures/03_doublyLinkedList.md

 - Need to make sure that you keep track of the next and prev of each node
 - push!
 Add at end

+## Big O

+- Insertion O(1) constant
+- Removal O(1) constant
+  - Do not have to transverse the entire list
+- Searching O(n)
+  - Searching is still the same even though we start by dividing the length by 2
+- Access O(n)

+## Summary

+- DLL are almost always identical to SLL except the addition of connections to the previous nodes
+- DLL are browser history!
+- Extra pointer takes up more memory